Applies to these roles: Admin

 Transferring Account Ownership

-Rise subscriptions can have multiple admins but only one account owner.
+Rise subscriptions can have multiple admins but only one owner.
 The owner is the person who purchased your Rise subscription and the only one who has access to billing management.

 Note: Until the new owner changes the billing details for your account, we’ll continue to use your current method of payment.